DMZ Campaign (1969–1971): June

-On 21 June at 17:10 an aerial observer saw three PAVN 4 mi northwest of Gio Linh and directed artillery fire onto the location killing two.
-On 25 June at 12:30 an aerial observer directed artillery fire and airstrikes onto a bunker complex 2.5 mi north of Con Thien causing two secondary explosions and destroying 11 bunkers and killing five PAVN.
-On 29 June at 18:15 an aerial observer saw PAVN near bunkers 4 mi north-northeast of Con Thien and directed artillery fire onto the location causing three secondary explosions, destroying four bunkers and killing two PAVN.
+On 21 June at 17:10 an aerial observer saw three PAVN 4 mi northwest of Gio Linh and directed artillery fire onto the location, killing two.
+On 25 June at 12:30 an aerial observer directed artillery fire and airstrikes onto a bunker complex 2.5 mi north of Con Thien, causing two secondary explosions and destroying 11 bunkers and killing five PAVN.
+On 29 June at 18:15 an aerial observer saw PAVN near bunkers 4 mi north-northeast of Con Thien and directed artillery fire onto the location, causing three secondary explosions, destroying four bunkers and killing two PAVN.

 July

-On 4 July at 22:45 a unit of the ARVN 1st Division located 5 mi east-northeast of Gio Linh received rocket fire causing minimal damage and artillery and naval gunfire was directed onto the firing position.
-On 9 July at 18:40 a unit of the ARVN 1st Division located 1.3 mi north-northeast of Gio Linh received mortar fire, artillery fire was directed onto the firing position resulting in a secondary explosion.
+On 4 July at 22:45 a unit of the ARVN 1st Division located 5 mi east-northeast of Gio Linh received rocket fire, causing minimal damage, and artillery and naval gunfire was directed onto the firing position.
+On 9 July at 18:40 a unit of the ARVN 1st Division located 1.3 mi north-northeast of Gio Linh received mortar fire, artillery fire was directed onto the firing position, resulting in a secondary explosion.
 On 14 July at 07:45 a unit of the ARVN 1st Division located 0.6 mi north-northeast of Gio Linh received mortar fire and artillery was directed onto the firing position.
-At 08:30 a unit of the 3rd Marine Regiment operating 2.5 mi west-northwest of Con Thien was hit by five 122mm rockets causing minimal damage.
+At 08:30 a unit of the 3rd Marine Regiment operating 2.5 mi west-northwest of Con Thien was hit by five 122 mm rockets, causing minimal damage.
 A forward observer directed mortar and artillery fire onto the firing position.
-At 09:00 the same unit was hit by ten 122mm rockets causing minimal damage and artillery fire was directed onto the firing position.
+At 09:00 the same unit was hit by ten 122 mm rockets, causing minimal damage, and artillery fire was directed onto the firing position.

 On 17 July at 11:25 a unit of the ARVN 1st Division operating 2 mi north-northeast of Gio Linh received mortar fire and artillery fire was directed onto the firing position.
-An aerial observer saw PAVN 4 mi northwest of Gio Linh and directed artillery fire onto the location killing two.
-On 22 July at 16:30 a unit of the 9th Marines found a PAVN bunker complex 5 mi southwest of the Rockpile consisting of 35 bunkers and containing 221 82mm mortar rounds, 17 61mm mortar rounds and 51 RPG grenades.
+An aerial observer saw PAVN 4 mi northwest of Gio Linh and directed artillery fire onto the location, killing two.
+On 22 July at 16:30 a unit of the 9th Marines found a PAVN bunker complex 5 mi southwest of the Rockpile consisting of 35 bunkers and containing 221 82 mm mortar rounds, 17 61 mm mortar rounds and 51 RPG grenades.
 On 23 July at 02:25 a unit of the 3rd Marines located 4 miles northeast of Con Thien received mortar fire and a forward observer directed artillery onto the firing position.
-On 25 July at 10:00 an aerial observer received fire 5 mi west-northwest of Con Thien and directed artillery fire onto the position causing a secondary explosion.
+On 25 July at 10:00 an aerial observer received fire 5 mi west-northwest of Con Thien and directed artillery fire onto the position, causing a secondary explosion.